 Some of the medications you may wish to purchase will require a Veterinary Prescription before they can be dispatched.
 A Veterinary Prescription is a legal document which must be written in accordance to UK regulations and signed and dated by a Vet with a UK/EU registration.
 The medications that require a prescription have in writing Prescription Required : yes within the features of the product.

 Prescriptions can be posted, faxed or emailed to us (see terms below).
-Please note that payment is taken at the time of order, but we have to wait until the original prescription is received before we can dispatch it to you.
+Please note that payment is taken at the time of order, BUT please note that an order cannot be dispatched until the original paper prescription has been received by us.

 There are 3 EASY STEPS to buying your pets prescriptions online (please see notes below if you are in the EU).